mdub/localdocker/README.md

 ## Prerequisites

-You will need Vagrant 1.5, for it's Docker support.
+You will need Vagrant.
+And VirtualBox.

 You'll also need the "vagrant-persistent-storage" plugin.
 This is used to create a persistent `/var/lib/docker` volume that survives VM rebuilds.
 You can install it with